srmadscience/voltdb-tatpbenchmark/README.md

 **Read Transactions (80%)**

-•          GET\_SUBSCRIBER\_DATA 35 %
+* GET_SUBSCRIBER_DATA 35 %

-•          GET\_NEW\_DESTINATION 10 %
+* GET_NEW_DESTINATION 10 %

-•          GET\_ACCESS\_DATA 35 %
+* GET_ACCESS_DATA 35 %

 **Write Transactions (20%)**

-•          UPDATE\_SUBSCRIBER\_DATA 2 %
+* UPDATE_SUBSCRIBER_DATA 2 %

-•          UPDATE\_LOCATION 14 %
+* UPDATE_LOCATION 14 %

-•          INSERT\_CALL\_FORWARDING 2 %
+* INSERT_CALL_FORWARDING 2 %

-•          DELETE\_CALL\_FORWARDING 2 %
+* DELETE_CALL_FORWARDING 2 %

 **VoltDB Implementation**

-From a VoltDB viewpoint the challenge here is how to handle transactions that access via sub\_nbr instead of the partitioned key s\_id.
+From a VoltDB viewpoint the challenge here is how to handle transactions that access via sub_nbr instead of the partitioned key s_id.

 The following transactions access via the partitioned key and are trivial to implement in VoltDB:

-•          GetSubscriberData
+* GetSubscriberData

-•          GetNewDestination
+* GetNewDestination

-•          GetAccessData
+* GetAccessData

-•          UpdateSubscriberData
+* UpdateSubscriberData

 These transactions represent 20% of the logical transactions, but use the synthetic Unique Key mandated by the benchmark:

-•          UpdateLocation
+* UpdateLocation

-•          InsertCallForwarding
+* InsertCallForwarding

-•          DeleteCallForwarding
+* DeleteCallForwarding

 From a VoltDB viewpoint our design choices were discussed above.
 We implemented the following:

-- &quot;FKMODE\_MULTI\_QUERY\_FIRST&quot; does a global read consistent query to find the row, and then follows up with a single partition update.
+- &quot;FKMODE_MULTI_QUERY_FIRST&quot; does a global read consistent query to find the row, and then follows up with a single partition update.

-- &quot;FKMODE\_QUERY\_ALL\_PARTITIONS\_FIRST&quot; asks each partition independently to find the row, and then follows up with a single partition update.
+- &quot;FKMODE_QUERY_ALL_PARTITIONS_FIRST&quot; asks each partition independently to find the row, and then follows up with a single partition update.

-- &quot;FKMODE\_TASK\_ALL\_PARTITIONS&quot; cuts out the middleman and asks each partition independently to try and update the row.
+- &quot;FKMODE_TASK_ALL_PARTITIONS&quot; cuts out the middleman and asks each partition independently to try and update the row.
 Given that there is only one row and while the Unique ID is volatile it doesn&#39;t get reused this will work for this specific Use Case.

 **What our benchmark does**